Create a bot with the Bot Framework SDK

 APPLIES TO: SDK v4

-Creating your first bot doesn't require an Azure subscription or an Azure Bot Service resource.
+Creating your first bot doesn't require an Azure subscription or an Azure AI Bot Service resource.
 This quickstart focuses on creating your first bot locally.
 If you'd like to learn how to create a bot in Azure, see Create an Azure Bot resource.

 The current bot samples use .NET Core 3.1 templates.